Plasmode/CB030/Rev1/readme.md

 - [Schematic](cb030_rev1_scm.pdf)
 - [Gerber photoplot, Rev 1.1](cb030_rev1_1_gerber.zip)
 - [Bill of Materials](CB030_rev1_bill_of_material.pdf)
-- EPM7128SQC100 design files The CPLD is updated to include an internal 100Hz interrupt source that can be turn on or off under software control.
-Revision number is now assigned to CPLD.
+- [EPM7128SQC100 design files](cb030_r1_2CPLD_design_files_cf_fix_new100hz_irq.zip) The CPLD is updated to include an internal 100Hz interrupt source that can be turn on or off under software control.
+Revision number is now based on CPLD.
 The CPLD with internal 100Hz interrupt is version 1.2
 - Memory map
 - Discrete I/O port pictorial diagram